“Every child is an artist. The problem is staying a child when you grow up.” – Picasso

-- Utilize the creativity that surrounds you.
+- Take a look around you.
 Get outside into nature, listen to music, go for a swim or take a shower.
 Embrace tools such as pictures, games or humor, and be sure to get plenty of rest.
 The right side of your brain operates differently, and it’s important to nurture it on a regular basis.

 - Network, network, network.
 Get out there!
 Learn across disciplines, engage in diversity, and participate in focus groups or think tanks that push you outside of your usual thought processes and into the unfamiliar.
 Ask questions and seek new solutions to today’s problems.

 Don’t be deceived by false assertions voiced by others against you.
 All of us are born with both the right and left side of our brain.
-School systems, work experiences and the Information Age culture have driven us to focus on left brain analytical, logical, sequential and linear thinking patterns.
-But, it is never too late to begin exercising the other half of our brain: the right brain creative core.
+It is never too late to begin exercising the other half of our brain, the creative core.
 For those of you concerned that “you can’t” or it is too late.
-Consider these people who “couldn’t” but did:
+Consider these individuals who “couldn’t” but did:

 - Winston Churchill failed the sixth grade.
 He was defeated in every public office role he ran for until he became the British prime minister at the age of 62.

 - Thomas Edison’s teachers told him he was “too stupid to learn anything.
 He invented 1,000 light bulbs before creating one that worked.

 - Walt Disney was fired by a newspaper editor because he “lacked imagination and had no good ideas.”
 Today, Disney is touted as one of the most creative companies in the world.